CyberCastle/HardwareTester/README.md

 # HardwareTester

+An project with Electron + Angular 8 for test hardware through serial port, using [Node SerialPort](https://serialport.io).
 This project is based in this [template](https://github.com/maximegris/angular-electron).

 ## To build for development